 Make the foyer easily navigable by keeping furniture, such as a coat rack or buffet table, to one side, and add a mirror to define the space and help it feel bigger.
 To keep things organized, set up a station with slip-on shoe covers and a designated place for potential buyers to drop off their coats and umbrellas.

-Visit us on Facebook, LinkedIn, Twitter or Instagram to tell us your thoughts!
+How will you boost your home's curb appeal?
+Visit us on Facebook or Instagram to share your thoughts!